apache/maven-site/content/markdown/tools/mvnup.md

 ### Help

-A short help about the command line arguments is available using the `--help` argument.
+A short help about the command line arguments is available using the `--help` argument or the `help` goal.

 ## Examples